Leslie Phillips: Early work

 Phillips made his stage debut in 1937 as a wolf in Peter Pan alongside Anna Neagle at the London Palladium.
 In the 1938–39 season, he was promoted to the role of John Napoleon Darling, alongside Jean Forbes-Robertson as Peter and Seymour Hicks as Captain Hook.
 Acting allowed Phillips to earn extra money for his family, who had struggled financially after his father's death.

 Phillips made his first film appearance in the 1938 musical comedy Lassie from Lancashire.
 He made further uncredited appearances in Climbing High (1938) and The Mikado (1939), among the earliest films made at Pinewood Studios.
 Upon the 70th anniversary of the studios in 2006, Phillips considered himself one of the earliest actors to have worked there still alive and working.
 A minor part in Ealing Studios' The Proud Valley (1940) afforded Phillips the chance to work alongside Paul Robeson, whom he greatly admired.

 In the early years of the Second World War, Phillips worked in the West End for Binkie Beaumont and H. M. Tennent.
 The shows were frequently interrupted by air-raid sirens and Phillips later recalled that "audiences would evaporate and head for cellars or Underground stations".
 Called up to the British Army in 1942, Phillips rose to the rank of lance-bombardier in the Royal Artillery.
 Due to his acquired upper class accent, Phillips was selected for officer training at Catterick and duly commissioned as a second lieutenant in the Royal Artillery in 1943.
 He was transferred to the Durham Light Infantry in 1944 but was later declared unfit for service just before D-Day after being diagnosed with a neurological condition that caused partial paralysis.
 He was initially sent to a psychiatric hospital in error before moving to the correct facility for treatment.

-Demobbed as a lieutenant in December 1944, Phillips' acting career initially took in "the murkiest rat-infested old playhouses and music halls in the north of England".
+Demobbed as a lieutenant in December 1944, Phillips's acting career initially took in "the murkiest rat-infested old playhouses and music halls in the north of England".
 He resumed his career as a film player, making uncredited appearances in Anna Karenina and Powell and Pressburger's The Red Shoes (both 1948).
 His first lead role in a television serial was in the sitcom My Wife Jacqueline (1952).